Evidence Level

 Children with CF (small pilot).

 Modest improvements in inflammatory markers vs placebo; minimal effect on lung function.
-Pilot study; NOT established CF intervention.
+Pilot study; not established CF intervention.
 Modern CF management has been transformed by CFTR modulators (elexacaftor-tezacaftor-ivacaftor / Trikafta®) — supplemental glycine should not be considered comparable.

 5